Slybry2000/Sunchaserjuly27/docs/plan_vertical_slice.md

 * ✅ FastAPI lifespan migration complete: removed deprecated `@app.on_event` hooks; shared HTTP client is now initialized/cleaned up via lifespan (no warnings in tests).
 * ✅ Error mapping tests added: `UpstreamError→502`, `LocationNotFound→404`, `TimeoutBudgetExceeded→504` all covered and passing.

-Next immediate action: continue Phase B by hardening cache refresh behavior, tightening ETag canonicalization (completed), re-enabling the skipped cache tests, and adding one targeted frontend-facing test for `/forecasts` ETag/304 behavior; I can implement these next.
+Next immediate action: continue Phase B by hardening cache refresh behavior, re-enabling the skipped cache tests in CI, and adding one targeted frontend-facing test for `/forecasts` ETag/304 behavior; in parallel, monitor the pushed Flutter CI workflow (pinned to `flutter-version: 3.20.0`) and triage any analyzer/test/build failures reported by GitHub Actions.

 Recent progress (delta):